meyvizhii/website/outreach.md

 ---
 Glasgow PG Seminars 2024-2025
 ---
 As PhD students here, we took an oath to always talk about math.
 Especially for the important cause of having fun.
 The [Glasgow PG Seminars](https://sites.google.com/view/pgseminar/home) has been the home to one such weekly set of talks.
 Some drawings from my first term attending them can be [found here](https://sites.google.com/view/pgseminar/art-work).
-The next term's artworks are [linked here](\pg_seminars_may_2025.pptx).
+The next term's artworks were made into a whimical comic panel/book as [linked here](\pg_seminars_may_2025.pdf).